JMDKC/jmdkc.github.io/_posts/2018-12-09-oehlen-hetzler.md

 ### Other Highlights

 I went to a whole bunch of commercial gallery shows during my trip to Paris, of which probably the most objectively impressive was [Monumental Minimal, at Thaddeus Ropac’s barn-like space in Pantin](https://www.ropac.net/exhibition/carl-andre-dan-flavin-donald-judd-sol-lewitt-robert-mangold-robert-morris).
-All the big Minimal movement names - Flavin, André, LeWitt, Judd- are there.
+All the big Minimal movement names - Flavin, André, LeWitt, Judd - are there.
 The show’s premise, demonstrating the European influence, via Tatlin and Albers, on this most American of schools, was sound.
 But I was a bit turned off, as usual, by the heavy macho humourlessness of the art itself.

 ![installation view](/Assets/oehlen-hetzler-2.jpg)